Ship Identification Data:

 Planned Trips:

-Guests are welcome on board!
+Guests are always welcome on board!

-ONWO ONOC’s Journeys Since February 2022:
+ONWO ONOC’s Journey Since February 2022:

-6293 nautical miles logged until mid-October 2023
+8753 nautical miles logged until mid-October 2024

 Shake-Down Trials (February 2022)